gatsbyjs/gatsby/docs/docs/using-gatsby-without-graphql.md

 ## The pros of using unstructured data

-- The approach is familiar and comfortable, especially if you’re new to GraphQL
+- The approach is familiar and comfortable, especially if you're new to GraphQL
-- There’s no intermediate step: you fetch some data, then build pages with it
+- There's no intermediate step: you fetch some data, then build pages with it

 ## The tradeoffs of foregoing Gatsby's data layer

 Using Gatsby's data layer provides the following benefits:

 - Enables you to declaratively specify what data a page component needs, alongside the page component
 - Eliminates frontend data boilerplate — no need to worry about requesting & waiting for data.
-Just ask for the data you need with a GraphQL query and it’ll show up when you need it
+Just ask for the data you need with a GraphQL query and it'll show up when you need it
 - Pushes frontend complexity into queries — many data transformations can be done at build-time within your GraphQL queries
-- It’s the perfect data querying language for the often complex/nested data dependencies of modern applications
+- It's the perfect data querying language for the often complex/nested data dependencies of modern applications
 - Improves performance by removing data bloat — GraphQL is a big part of why Gatsby is so fast as it enables lazy-loading the exact data in the exact form each view needs
 - Enables you to take advantage of hot reloading when developing; For example, in this post's example "Pokémon" site, if you wanted to add a "see other pokémon" section to the pokémon detail view, you would need to change your `gatsby-node.js` to pass all pokémon to the page, and restart the dev server.
 In contrast, when using queries, you can add a query and it will hot reload.